The Komodo Dragon

 Conservation actions needed: Site management, Invasive species control, species management, compliance and enforcement

 Imagine being shipwrecked on a remote island and finding yourself face-to-face with the world’s largest living lizard — a meat-eating monster up to 12 feet (3.6 m) long, weighing 300 pounds (136 kg)!
-The first visitors to Komodo Island probably were terrified by these prehistoric-looking beasts.
+The first visitors to Komodo Island probably were terrified by these prehistoric-looking beasts when they encountered the Komodo dragon.

 The Komodo dragon, or Komodo monitor lizard, is thought to be the source of Chinese legends of great scaly man-eating monsters, the dragons that are still featured prominently in Chinese folklore and religion.